 Obtaining a specialization at the master's level offers students the opportunity to focus their studies in a specific content area.
-By focusing on this specialized area, students gain both content and application knowledge that enables them to become an "expert" in the particular area.
+By focusing on this specialized area, students

-Students in the MAMFT program may elect to complete a specialization in one of the six areas described below.
+Students in the basic 45-credit hour MAMFT program may elect to complete a specialization in one of the six areas described below.
 The following requirements must be met to receive the selected specialization:

 - 1. All courses required for licensure in the selected state - 2.
 Completion of the customized research course (MFT5106) - 3.
-Completion of the two specialization courses as listed below - 4.
-Completion of at least 100 hours of client contact with clients focused in the selected specialization (supervised by a qualified MFT supervisor)
+Completion of the two specialization courses as listed below - Completion of at least 100 hours (as a part of the 500 hours required for the degree) of client contact with clients focused in the selected specialization (supervised by a qualified MFT supervisor)

-Note: Students may receive a certificate if all coursework is completed but the 100 hours of supervised experience cannot be completed.
+Note: Students may receive a certificate of completion if all coursework is completed but the 100 hours of supervised experience cannot be completed.